 - Area of Heat Exchanger

-To calculated the area of this heat exchanger, we have to calculate the heat flow rate using mass flow rate of oil and LMTD.
+To calculate the area of this heat exchanger, we have to calculate the heat flow rate using the mass flow rate of oil and LMTD.

 Recuperator and Regenerative Heat Exchanger